Asian Americans in sports: Football

 Norm Chow was the head coach for the University of Hawaii from 2012 to 2015 and former offensive coordinator for UCLA from 2008 and 2010 after a short stint with the Tennessee Titans of the NFL, after 23 years of coaching other college teams, including four years as offensive coordinator at USC.

-From 1923-1926, Arthur Matsu, who was of Japanese and Scottish descent, was the quarterback for The College of William & Mary football team.
+From 1923 to 1926, Arthur Matsu, who was of Japanese and Scottish descent, was the quarterback for The College of William & Mary football team.
 Matsu played one season professionally with the Dayton Triangle, before embarking on a coaching career.

 In 1962, half-Filipino Roman Gabriel was the first Asian American to be drafted as an NFL quarterback.
 Dat Nguyen was an NFL middle linebacker who was an all-pro selection in 2003 for the Dallas Cowboys.
 In 1998, he was named an All-American and won the Bednarik Award as well as the Lombardi Award, while playing for Texas A&M University.
 Hines Ward, who was born to a Korean mother and an African American father, is a former NFL wide receiver who was the MVP of Super Bowl XL.
 Ward also won the 12th season of the Dancing with the Stars television series.

 Former Patriots linebacker Tedy Bruschi is of Filipino and Italian descent.
 While playing for the Patriots, Bruschi won three Super Bowl rings and was a two-time All-Pro selection.
 Bruschi is currently an NFL analyst at ESPN.
+Ed Wang was the first full-blooded Chinese player to both be drafted and to play in the NFL after the AFL–NFL merger, Edward was a former American football offensive tackle and played college football at Virginia Tech and was drafted by the Buffalo Bills in the 2010 NFL Draft.
 Younghoe Koo, the current kicker for the Atlanta Falcons, was born in South Korea and is the fourth player in NFL history to have been born in South Korea.
-2018 Heisman Trophy winner, 1st overall pick of the 2019 NFL Draft and Arizona Cardinals quarterback Kyler Murray is of partial Korean descent.
+2018 Heisman Trophy winner, 1st overall pick of the 2019 NFL draft and Arizona Cardinals quarterback Kyler Murray is of partial Korean descent.
+Five years later, the Washington Commanders would draft 2023 Heisman Trophy winning quarterback Jayden Daniels, who is of partial Japanese great-grandmother, second overall in the 2024 NFL draft.
+Daniels would go on to win the 2024 Offensive Rookie of the Year award and began wearing a Japanese flag on his helmet during the 2025 season.

+Marcus Freeman, a Korean American, was named head coach of the Notre Dame Fighting Irish football team in 2021.
+In 2024-25 College Football Playoff, Freeman became the first Asian American and African American coach to reach a Division I national college football championship.